-The most important shared memory parameter is SHMMAX, the maximum size, in bytes, that a shared memory segment can have.
-If you get an error message from shmget along the lines of Invalid argument then it is possible that this limit has been exceeded.
-The size of the required shared memory segments varies both with the number of requested buffers (-B option) and the number of allowed connections (-N option), although the former is the dominant item.
-(You can therefore, as a temporary solution, lower these settings to get rid of the failures.)
-As a rough approximation you can estimate the required segment size as the number of buffers times the block size (8 kB by default) plus ample overhead (at least half a megabyte).
+The most important shared memory parameter is SHMMAX, the maximum size, in bytes, of a shared memory segment.
+If you get an error message from shmget like Invalid argument, it is possible that this limit has been exceeded.
+The size of the required shared memory segment varies both with the number of requested buffers (-B option) and the number of allowed connections (-N option), although the former is the most significant.
+(You can, as a temporary solution, lower these settings to eliminate the failure.)
+As a rough approximation, you can estimate the required segment size by multiplying the number of buffers and the block size (8 kB by default) plus ample overhead (at least half a megabyte).
 Any error message you might get will contain the size of the failed allocation request.

-Less likely to cause problems is the minimum size for shared memory segments (SHMMIN), which should be at most somewhere around 256 kB for PostgreSQL (it is usually just 1).
-The maximum number of segments system-wide (SHMMNI) or per-process (SHMSEG) should not cause a problem unless your system has them set to zero.
+Less likely to cause problems is the minimum size for shared memory segments (SHMMIN), which should be at most approximately 256 kB for PostgreSQL (it is usually just 1).
+The maximum number of segments system-wide (SHMMII) or per-process (SHMSEG) should not cause a problem unless your system has them set to zero.
 Some systems also have a limit on the total amount of shared memory in the system; see the platform-specific instructions below.

 PostgreSQL uses one semaphore per allowed connection (-N option), in sets of 16.
 Each such set will also contain a 17th semaphore which contains a "magic number", to detect collision with semaphore sets used by other applications.
-The maximum number of semaphores in the system is set by SEMMNS, which consequently must be at least as high as the connection setting plus one extra for each 16 allowed connections (see the formula in Table 3-2).
+The maximum number of semaphores in the system is set by SEMMNS, which consequently must be at least as high as the connection setting plus one extra for each 16 allowed connections (see the formula in Table 3-3).
 The parameter SEMMNI determines the limit on the number of semaphore sets that can exist on the system at one time.
 Hence this parameter must be at least ceil(max_connections / 16).
 Lowering the number of allowed connections is a temporary workaround for failures, which are usually confusingly worded "No space left on device", from the function semget().

-In some cases it might also turn out to be necessary to increase SEMMAP to be at least on the order of SEMMNS.
+In some cases it might also be necessary to increase SEMMAP to be at least on the order of SEMMNS.
 This parameter defines the size of the semaphore resource map, in which each contiguous block of available semaphores needs an entry.
 When a semaphore set is freed it is either added to an existing entry that is adjacent to the freed block or it is registered under a new map entry.
 If the map is full, the freed semaphores get lost (until reboot).
-Fragmentation of the semaphore space could therefore over time lead to less available semaphores than there should be.
+Fragmentation of the semaphore space could over time lead to fewer available semaphores than there should be.